 The FMCSA denied the IWFA’s request to permit exemptions in the amount of tinting applied to truck windows.
 Several reasons were stated for the denial, particularly the need to maintain sufficient window transparency for truckers to clearly see the road and the conditions around them.
 Additionally, the FMCSA cited concerns regarding injuries that could occur as a result of the impact of objects against a glazed surface, as well as the risk of truckers being thrown from the cab during accidents.

 You can learn more about trucker comfort and current trucking regulations when you check out DSW Drivers on the web.
-We offer all the information and resources you need to pursues a successful trucking career in Tucson; you can also reach us by calling 1 (888) 266-7534.
+We offer all the information and resources you need to pursue a successful trucking career in Tucson; you can also reach us by calling 1 (888) 266-7534.